Jean d'Ormesson: Career

 D'Ormesson was the author of more than forty books, including novels and plays.
 His first novels, L'amour est un plaisir, Un amour pour rien, Les illusions de la mer, were unsuccessful.
-However, his La gloire de l'Empire won the Grand Prix du roman from the Académie française in 1971.
+His The Glory of the Empire received the Grand Prix du roman from the Académie française in 1971.
 His next novel, Au plaisir de Dieu, was made into a television film.
 His work was published in Bibliothèque de la Pléiade in 2015, while he was still alive.

 D'Ormesson became Secretary-General of the International Council for Philosophy and Humanistic Studies at UNESCO, and the director of the conservative French newspaper Le Figaro from 1974 to 1979.
 D'Ormesson self-identified as conservative.

 On 18 October 1973, d'Ormesson was elected a member of the Académie française, taking seat 12, following the death of Jules Romains, in 1973.
 On the death of Claude Lévi-Strauss on 30 October 2009, he became the Dean of the Académie, its longest-serving member.

 D'Ormesson was a Grand Cross of the Legion of Honour, and an officer of the National Order of Merit.
 In 2010, he was awarded the Ovid Prize, Romania, in recognition of his body of work.

 Personal life and death

 D'Ormesson married Françoise Béghin in 1962.
 They had a daughter, Héloïse, an editor.

-On 5 December 2017, d'Ormesson died in Neuilly-sur-Seine, at the age of 92.
+On 5 December 2017, Jean d'Ormesson died in Neuilly-sur-Seine, at the age of 92.
 A national tribute was paid on 8 December 2017 in Les Invalides, where French President Emmanuel Macron gave a speech; former presidents Nicolas Sarkozy and François Hollande were also in attendance.